NCAR/mom6_bathy/.docstr/widgets.rst

 1. You create your ``Topo`` object, which initializes the four files above.
 2. You make changes using ``Topo`` or ``TopoEditor``.
-3. Each change is added to the temporary history and, when saved, to the permanent history.
+3. Each change is added to history.
 4. Each change is then **committed via Git**—this powers undo/redo.

 Topo Git Functionality and How to Use It